Italian Flat Tax for new residents

-The new law includes a € 200,000 substitutive flat tax (€ 100.000 till 2024) on all foreign incomes for individuals who become Italian residents.
+The law now includes a €300,000 substitutive flat tax on all foreign income for individuals who become Italian residents.
 The essential requirement is to become an Italian resident after at least 9 years living outside Italy.

 The yearly flat tax